This Town (TV series): Casting

 Michelle Dockery, David Dawson and Nicholas Pinnock were announced to be cast in November 2022, it was also revealed that original music would be written specifically for the series by Dan Carey and Kae Tempest.
 That same month Séainín Brennan was added to the cast.
-It was later reported that the main roles in the series would be played by Levi Brown, Jordan Bolger, Ben Rose and Eve Austin.
+Other main roles in the series are played by Levi Brown, Jordan Bolger, Ben Rose and Eve Austin.

 Filming

 Principal photography started in Birmingham in November 2022 on location in the city and at Knight’s Loc.
 Film and TV Studios.
-Filming locations also included Wolverhampton where a reported race riot was filmed.
+Filming locations also included Wolverhampton where a race riot was filmed.
 A casting call for extras to play skinheads was put in the local media and music press.
+In March 2023, filming took place in Burslem, Stoke-on-Trent.